paigerube14/website/content/en/docs/krkn/SLOs_validation.md

 ## SLOs validation

 Krkn has a few different options that give a Pass/fail based on metrics captured from the cluster is important in addition to checking the health status and recovery.
-Kraken supports:
+Krkn supports:

 ###  Checking for critical alerts post chaos
-If enabled, the check runs at the end of each scenario ( post chaos ) and Kraken exits in case `critical` alerts are firing to allow user to debug.
+If enabled, the check runs at the end of each scenario ( post chaos ) and Krkn exits in case `critical` alerts are firing to allow user to debug.
 You can enable it in the config:

 ```
 performance_monitoring: